theupdateframework/pep-maximum-security-model/README.rst

 Proposed is an extension to PEP 458 [1]_ that adds support for end-to-end signing and the maximum security model.
-End-to-end signing allows both PyPI and developers to sign for the distributions downloaded by clients.
-The minimum security model proposed by PEP 458 supports continuous delivery of distributions (because they are signed by online keys), but the minimum model does not protect developer distributions in the event that PyPI is compromised.
+End-to-end signing allows both PyPI and developers to sign for the distributions that are downloaded by clients.
-The maximum security model aims to provide survivable key compromise *and* retain many of the benefits of PEP 458 (immediate availability of distribution that are uploaded to PyPI and an automated release process).
+The minimum security model proposed by PEP 458 supports continuous delivery of distributions (because they are signed by online keys), but it does not protect distributions in the event that PyPI is compromised.
+The maximum security model aims to provide survivable key compromise and retain many of the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI).

 This PEP covers the changes made to PEP 458 and excludes the informational parts of the first PEP (e.g., overview of The Update Framework).
-It mainly focuses on the maximum security model changes and includes modified sections of the snapshot process, key compromise analysis, auditing snapshots, and the steps that should be taken in the event of a key compromise.
-The signing and key management process that PyPI MAY follow is outlined, but not strictly defined so as to allow the developer tools to decide how best to implement the release process and the management of keys and metadata.
+It mainly focuses on the maximum security model changes and includes modified sections of the snapshot process, key compromise analysis, auditing snapshots, and the steps that should be taken if there is a PyPI compromise.
+The signing and key management process that PyPI MAY follow is outlined, but not strictly defined so as to allow the developer tools to decide how best to implement the release process, and the management of keys and metadata.
 That is, the expected cryptographic key type and signature of the metadata that MUST be uploaded by developers to support end-to-end verification of distributions is delineated.